bcgov/von-agent-template/GettingStartedTutorial.md

 ## Step 7: Adding a second, multi-cardinality Credential

-The final exercise is the biggest - thing of it as your final exam.
+The final exercise is the biggest - think of it as your final exam.
 In this step we'll add an entire new Credential, one dependent on the Credential already issued by your Agent.
-Here's the scenario:
+Here's the business scenario:

 The Service offers "Multiple Location" permit that extends the authority of the existing permit to several location.
 If an organization can prove it has been issued the first Verifiable Credential, it can get the subsequent permits for other named locations by supplying a "Multiple Location" name and address.